Compare the election platforms and promises from Ontario's 4 major parties

 The NDP would set up 60,000 supportive housing units for people living in tents or shelters, give them more housing benefits, double social assistance and have the province cover shelter and homelessness prevention costs.

-They’re looking to legalize fourplexes in residential areas.
+They’re looking to legalize fourplexes in residential areas and taller buildings near transit.

 The party would bring rent control to newer buildings, ban increases above guidelines and tie increases to the unit, not the tenant.
 It would limit short-term rentals to people’s main home and improve the Landlord Tenant Board.